Travel The World

 How to Get There: Take an Uber to the entrance of Vidigal.
 From there, you’ll need a moto-taxi to the trailhead, which is located near the favela’s soccer field.
 The ride can be a bit wild, but it’s an adventure in itself!

-Pão de Açúcar (Sugarloaf Mountain)
+Pão de Açúcar (Sugarloaf Mountain): The Iconic Rio View

-Time: 5-minute cable car ride + 1-2 hours to explore.
+Time: 5-minute cable car ride + 1-2 hours to explore

-How to Get There: It’s close to Rio’s tourist areas, so Uber from Copacabana or Botafogo is cheap.
-You can also take a bus to Urca.
+Sugarloaf is easily accessible from Rio’s tourist districts.
+Uber from Copacabana or Botafogo is affordable, or you can take a bus to Urca.

 Find your next hotel